-We share an acutely felt need for leadership in this moment of major political, social, and commercial transformation.
+We share an acutely felt need for leadership in this moment of accelerating social, economic, and political transformation.

 But who can you trust?
 Indeed, what can you believe?

-The volume of content produced by business overshadows traditional media and continues to grow.
-Today brands tell their stories directly and participate genuinely in the global exchange of ideas.
+Today, brands can, should, and do tell their stories directly and participate meaningfully in the global exchange of ideas.
 And they are doing far more than promoting themselves.